 Meet the Artistic Director

-Everett McCorvey is in his fourth season as the Artistic Director of the National Chorale.
+Everett McCorvey is in his fIFTH season as the Artistic Director of the National Chorale.

 Vocal Excellence is a hallmark of Dr. McCorvey’s work with professional choirs and with professional singers in concerts, masterclasses and workshops throughout the United States, Europe, South America and Asia, Poland and other countries.
 Over a span of almost 30 years, Dr. McCorvey has engaged choirs and audiences in moving and dynamic experiences with his unique and committed interpretation of choral music of all genres.
 Dr. McCorvey is a native of Montgomery, Alabama.
 He received his degrees from the University of Alabama, including a Doctorate of Musical Arts.
 He has performed in many cities and theatres around the world including the Metropolitan Opera, the Kennedy Center, Aspen Music Festival, Radio City Music hall, Birmingham Opera Theater, Teatro Comunale in Florence, Italy, Queen Elizabeth Hall in London, England, as well as performances throughout Spain, the Czech and Slovac Republics, Austria, Japan, China, Brazil, Ireland, Poland, Portugal and Hungary, Mexico, Peru and France.